piotrplaneta/graph-coverage/README.md

-Application in Ruby that supports presenting data about graph coverage.
+Library that generates control flow and data flow paths in a graph and shows coverage information